-Calculation of the Value of Mickelsteins’ Shares
+Calculation of the Value of Mikelsteins’ Shares

 The OCA decided that the motion judge erred in concluding that Mikelsteins was entitled to compensation for his shares, as calculated at the end of the notice period, because that approach improperly conflated Mikelsteins’ entitlement to compensation arising from the breach of his contract of employment with his contractual entitlements respecting his shares.
-As Mickelsteins received his shares pursuant to the Shareholders Agreement, it was the terms of that agreement that determined his rights with respect to the shares.
-Accordingly, the trigger date for the fair valuation of Mickelsteins’ shares was the date on which his employment was terminated per Article 3 of the Shareholders Agreement, and not the end of his reasonable notice period.
+As Mikelsteins received his shares pursuant to the Shareholders Agreement, it was the terms of that agreement that determined his rights with respect to the shares.
+Accordingly, the trigger date for the fair valuation of Mikelsteins’ shares was the date on which his employment was terminated per Article 3 of the Shareholders Agreement, and not the end of his reasonable notice period.

 The Share Bonus